warbe-maker/warbe-maker.github.io/_posts/2021-02-03-Excel-VBA-PrivateProfile-done-right-and-easy.markdown

 - Download and import [mDct.bas][2]

 ## Usage
-The services may best be used in a Standard Module dedicated to the file used for the required application specific values, whereby each value preferably is implemented as a Property.
+The services may best be used in a Standard Module dedicated to the file used for the application specific values, whereby each value preferably should be implemented as a _Property_.
 The following example provides a read service for a property called _RootFolder_ in a module called _mCfg_.
 ```VB
 Option Explicit